 Absolutely.
 If you want a beautiful diamond ring that has a “big single diamond” look, but your budget won’t cover the solitaire size that you want, then the illusion setting is the perfect choice for you.

 A word of advice: always choose an illusion engagement ring made with gold, not silver.
-Silver is not tough enough to withstand lifelong wear and tear, so it’s best used for occasion-wear.
+Silver is not tough enough to withstand lifelong wear and tear, it’s best for occasion-wear only.

 Cleaning and care

 The best and cheapest way to clean any diamond jewellery is simply by washing it in a bowl of warm water and soap, using an old tooth brush.